Australian court overturns ruling requiring mine approvals to weigh climate harm | Law-Order

 Australian court overturns ruling requiring mine approvals to weigh climate harm

-The original ruling, which related to approval of a coal mine extension in the state of New South Wales, was seen as setting a precedent for other mine applications.
-The case was brought by eight school children and a nun seeking to require Australia's environment minister to protect children from future harm caused by climate change.
+The full Federal Court decided unanimously in favour of the appeal by Environment Minister Sussan Ley against a judge's ruling that she had a duty of care to avoid harming children when weighing approval for a coal project.

-An Australian court on Tuesday overturned a groundbreaking ruling from last year that required the country's environment minister to consider the harm to children from climate change as part of the approval process for a coal mine.
-The full Federal Court decided in favour of an appeal by Environment Minister Sussan Ley against a judge's ruling that she had a duty of care to avoid harming children when weighing approval for a coal project.
+An Australian court on Tuesday overturned a groundbreaking ruling from last year that required the country's environment minister to consider harm to children from climate change as part of the approval process for a coal mine.
+The full Federal Court decided unanimously in favour of the appeal by Environment Minister Sussan Ley against a judge's ruling that she had a duty of care to avoid harming children when weighing approval for a coal project.
+The court ruled "the duty should not be imposed upon the Minister".

-"As to the posited duty of care, the Full Court is unanimous in the view that the duty should not be imposed upon the Minister," three Federal Court judges ruled on Tuesday.
+Australia is the world's no.2 exporter of coal used in power generation, in terms of export volume.
 The original ruling, which related to approval of a coal mine extension in the state of New South Wales, was seen as setting a precedent for other mine applications.
+Ley approved the mine, run by Whitehaven Coal, last September ahead of the appeal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)